openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Deferred Credential Request {#deferred-credential_request}

 This is an HTTP POST request, which accepts an acceptance token as the only parameter.
-The acceptance token MUST be sent as access token in the HTTP header as shown in the following example.
+The acceptance token MUST be sent as Access Token in the HTTP header as shown in the following example.

 ```
 POST /credential_deferred HTTP/1.1